Sethbones/Wizards-Poem/README.md

 =====

 ## Description
+Made with Heaps Game Engine
-Source Code for the HaxeJam 2024 Summer Jam game Wizard's Poem a game in the vein of Bookworm Adventures in which a player is tasked to string together words to deal damage to targets.
+Source Code for the HaxeJam 2024 Summer Jam Submission: Wizard's Poem a game in the vein of Bookworm Adventures in which a player is tasked to string together words to deal damage to targets.